Bringing home a new puppy

 How to settle in a new puppy

 You’ll want to show off your cute new puppy but for day one at least, maybe even a couple of days, keep introductions to your new puppy to just family, and keep things as quiet and calm as possible.
-As everyone in the family to sit quietly and let your puppy approach you in their own time.
-This will is so they don’t become overwhelmed by being approached.
+Ask everyone in the family to sit quietly and let your puppy approach you in their own time.
+This is so they don’t become overwhelmed by being approached.
 Let your puppy retreat to their own space as and when they need to – if something frightens them it will help them to feel more secure if they know they have somewhere safe to go.

 Puppies and children

 Excitable children can be quite overwhelming for a new puppy – so help children to learn from the very first day about being gentle and to leave puppy sleeping soundly.
 There will be plenty of time for children to get to know and play with their new puppy.

 Toilet training a puppy

 You can begin toilet training straight away.
 If you have a garden, take your puppy outside to go to the toilet and give them lots of praise when they do.
 Puppies’ bladders are tiny so they need to go to the toilet every few hours.
 Prepare for lots of trips to the garden – take your puppy out whenever they wake up and after they have eaten.
 If you don’t have a garden and it’s not safe to take your puppy outside, select a spot in the house and cover it with newspaper or puppy pads.